konfuzio-ai/konfuzio-sdk/docs/sdk/examples/document_categorization.md

 ### Categorization Fallback Logic

-Use the name of the category as an effective fallback logic to categorize documents when no categorization AI is available:
+Use the name of the Category as an effective fallback logic to categorize Documents when no Categorization AI is available:

 ```python
 from konfuzio_sdk.data import Project